Okoy: Variants

 Modern versions typically use regular flour or rice flour, instead of galapong.
 Egg mixed with cornstarch can also be used.
 Okoy is also used to refer to savory omelettes made with mashed calabaza or sweet potato (more properly tortang kalabasa or tortang kamote, respectively), with or without the shrimp.

 The shrimp may also be omitted completely, especially when using mashed calabaza or sweet potato.
 The shrimp can be replaced with small fish like dilis (anchovies) or dulong (noodlefish), as well as calamari or even shredded chicken.
 Larger shrimp, shelled and butterflied can also be used, and can be cooked tempura-style.

 The dish can be modified easily to use other non-traditional ingredients, including potatoes, bell peppers, peppercorns, tokwa (tofu), grated coconut, and apulid (water chestnuts).
 A unique variant of the dish uses banana flowers (puso ng saging, lit. "banana heart") cooked in batter.

 A similar dish is tortang dulong or maranay which is an omelette made from very small fish from the family Salangidae known as dulong in Tagalog and ipon, libgao, or maranay in Visayan.

+Giant Okoy Bilao

+A 16 foot diameter 'Giant Okoy Bilao' creation used 200 kilograms of shredded calabaza and served 2,400 visitors.